robonxt-ai/opensouls-community-old-forked/raggy-knows-open-souls/rag/opensouls.md

 #### useActions

-`useActions` is a subroutine hook that gives access to available actions a soul can take in its environment
+`useActions` is a soul hook that gives access to available actions a soul can take in its environment

 ```javascript
 const { speak, leaveConversation } = useActions()